brendanhasz/brendanhasz.github.io/_posts/2019-03-28-hyperparameter-optimization.md

 and \\(\sigma\\), \\(\alpha\\), and \\(\ell\\) are parameters which are optimized during the fitting of the Gaussian process.

-For a more intuitive and less math-y overview of Gaussian processes, take a look at my [previous post](https://brendanhasz.github.io/2018/10/10/hmm-vs-gp.html) on them.
+For a more intuitive and less math-in-your-face overview of Gaussian processes, take a look at my [previous post](https://brendanhasz.github.io/2018/10/10/hmm-vs-gp.html) on them.

 If we've already sampled some points (hyperparameters and the scores they resulted in), then we can fit a Gaussian process to that data, and get an estimate of our model's performance as a function of the hyperparameters.
 For example, in the image below, the cross-validated error of the algorithm is on the y-axis, and a hyperparameter value is on the x-axis.
 The gray dots show the error for hyperparameters which have been tried.
 Also shown is the Gaussian process's estimate as to the error over all hyperparameter combinations (blue line) and its 1 sigma confidence interval (shaded area).